Entitled Dog Owner Demands "Child Support" For Her Dog Because She Got Pregnant While Roaming The Neighbor's Yard And Playing With His Dog

 You can't blame a dog for being a dog, after all.
 It's the owner's duty to manage their pets properly.
 The idea of "doggy child support" is a funny one, but it just doesn't hold water.

-In the end, this just goes to show that being a good pet owner means being aware and responsible not just for your pet's health but their actions as well.
+In the end, this just goes to show that being a good pet owner means being aware and responsible not just for your pet's health but also for their actions.
 The ball's in the neighbor's court to make it right.